-Financial and legal issues are not the first thing that most people think about when providing care for a loved one with dementia, but these are important issues that should not be overlooked.
-In particular, there are several legal documents that the person with dementia should sign so that — if his or her decision-making capability is diminished in the later stages of the illness — care decisions are made by someone that he or she trusts.
-Final wishes of all kinds that may be important to the individual, such as preferred living situation, care for a pet, and even funeral arrangements, need to be made while the person with dementia still has decision making capacity.
+Financial and legal issues are not the first thing that most people think about when faced with a diagnosis or providing care for a loved one with Alzheimer’s disease or another form of dementia.
+However, these are important issues that should not be overlooked or put off.
+In particular, there are several legal documents that the person with dementia should sign so that if his or her decision-making capability is diminished in the later stages of the illness, care and financail decisions are made by someone that he or she trusts.
+Final wishes of all kinds that are important to the individual, such as preferred living situation, long-term care plans, care for a pet, and even funeral arrangements, need to be made while the person with dementia still has decision making capacity.